• Skip to main content

 Reading Time: 4 minutes

 Winter is right around the corner, and although it might not technically be snowy season yet, we’ve definitely been feeling the freeze in Canada for quite some time now.
-The snowfall and below freezing days are far from being over, and for the next few months, you’ll have to deal with your fair share of frosted windshields.
-Lucky for you, in this guide on how to get ice off the windshield, we will share all the tips and tricks you need to know to defrost windshield of your car quickly this winter.
+The snowfall and below-freezing days are far from being over, and for the next few months, you’ll have to deal with your fair share of frosted windshields.
+Lucky for you, in this guide on how to get ice off the windshield, we will share all the tips and tricks you need to know to defrost the windshield of your car quickly this winter.

 frosted windshield